jbavari/jbavari.github.io/source/_posts/2015-11-05-using-ionic-2-dot-0-generators.markdown

 title: "Using Ionic 2.0 Generators"
 date: 2015-11-05 21:49
 comments: true
-categories: javascript cli ionic typescript es6 node
+categories: javascript cli ionic typescript es6 node generators
 ---

 At the time of writing this, Ionic 2.0 is still in alpha.

-Ionic 2.0 builds on a ton of new technologies, and if you've never dabbled in these technologies, you can use the generators available in the [`ionic-cli`](http://npmjs.org/package/ionic) to get ramped up quickly!
+Ionic 2.0 builds on a ton of new technologies, such as Angular v2, TypeScript (with decorators), and ES6.
+If you've never dabbled in these technologies, you can use the generators available in the [`ionic-cli`](http://npmjs.org/package/ionic) to get ramped up quickly!

 ## Getting started